This article shows you how to setup the excellent free code quality tool SonarQube.

 There are many different ways to set up SonarQube, depending what language(s) you program in and what tools you use.
 As an example, I’ll use SonarScanner for Maven and SonarJava to analyze the code quality of our BuildVu Microservice Example project.

 To keep things simple, I’ll also be using the embedded database for storing reports.
 You’re strongly advised to use the embedded database for evaluation purposes only – it doesn’t scale, there’s no way to export data out into other database engines and it’ll be wiped every time you upgrade SonarQube.
-You can find tutorials on setting up a separate database here.

 With that out of the way, getting started is easy:

 - Download the latest version of SonarQube (7.0 was the latest version at the time of writing).